 Types of Risk

-Pure risk is a risk in which there is only a possibility of loss or no loss—there is no possibility of gain.
+Pure risk is a risk in which there is only a possibility of loss or no loss — there is no possibility of gain.
 Pure risk can be categorized as personal, property, or legal risk.
+Pure risk is insurable, because the law of large numbers can be applied to estimate future losses, which allows insurance companies to calculate what premium to charge based on expected losses.

 Legal risk (aka liability risk) is a particular type of personal risk that you will be sued because of neglect, malpractice, or causing willful injury either to another person or to someone else’s property.
 Legal risk is the possibility of financial loss if you are found liable, or the financial loss incurred just defending yourself, even if you are not found liable.
 Most personal, property, and legal risks are insurable.

-However, unlike pure risk, society benefits from speculative risks.
-Investments benefit society, or the risk of starting a business helps to create jobs and pay taxes for society, and can lead to economic growth, or even technological advancement.
-Because the only possibility of a pure risk is loss or no loss, there is no possibility of a gain.
+Unlike pure risk, where there is only possibility of a loss, society benefits from speculative risks.
+For instance, investments benefit society, and starting a business helps to create jobs and generate tax revenue for society, and can lead to economic growth, or even technological advancement.

 Risk can also be classified as to whether it affects many people or only a single individual.
 Fundamental risk is a risk, such as an earthquake or terrorism, that can affect many people at once.
 Economic risks, such as unemployment, are also fundamental risks because they affect many people.
 Particular risk is a risk that affects particular individuals, such as robbery or vandalism.
 Insurance companies generally insure some fundamental risks, such as hurricane or wind damage, and most particular risks.
 In the case of fundamental risks that are insured, insurance companies help to reduce their risk of great financial loss by limiting coverage in a specific geographic area and by the use of reinsurance, which is the purchase of insurance from other companies to cover their potential losses.
 However, private insurers do not insure many fundamental risks, such as unemployment.
 These risks are generally insured by the government, because the government has some control over economic risks through specific policies, such as monetary policy, and law.
 Fundamental and particular risks can be pure or speculative risks.